chazcornwall/math4610/README.md

 # Math 4610 Repository
+This repository contains task sheets and homework for course MATH4610 Fundamentals of Computational Mathematics
 * Insert description of repository
 * Insert Link to a Table of Contents for task sheets
 * [Homework](http://github.com/chazcornwall/math4610/homework)